 Architectural Expressionism: A Revolution in Early 20th Century Architecture

-The early 20th century was marked by radical transformations in European artistic culture.
-Various creative movements of that time shared a common trend – a departure from the traditional realism that had dominated previous eras.
-During this period of social transformation and the decline of classical capitalism, a new artistic movement emerged – expressionism.
+The early 20th century marked radical transformations in Europe’s artistic culture.
+Various creative movements of the time were united by a common trend—departure from the traditional realism characteristic of previous eras.
+During this period of social restructuring and the end of the classical capitalist era, a new art movement emerged: Expressionism.

 Ernst Ludwig Kirchner

-"Expressionism is not just a style – it is a manifesto of a new era, reflecting profound changes in society and the consciousness of early 20th-century artists." – Wilhelm Worringer, German art historian.
+"Expressionism is not just a style—it is a manifesto of a new era, reflecting profound changes in society and the consciousness of creators in the early 20th century," – Wilhelm Worringer, German art historian.

 Ernst Ludwig Kirchner.
 Self-Portrait with Model

-The revolutionary changes in architectural creativity in the early 20th century were driven not only by historical processes but also by significant technological advancements.
-The introduction of innovative building materials opened unprecedented opportunities for architects to realize their boldest creative visions.
+Revolutionary changes in architectural creativity at the start of the 20th century were driven not only by historical processes but also by significant technological progress.
+The introduction of innovative building materials opened unprecedented possibilities for architects to realize their boldest creative visions.

 Material/Technology Impact on Architecture Examples of Application

-Reinforced concrete Creation of complex curvilinear forms Einstein Tower
+Reinforced Concrete Creation of complex curvilinear forms Einstein Observatory

 Characteristics of Expressionist Architecture

-Architectural works within the expressionist movement are characterized by an exceptional emotional intensity in their compositions.
+Architectural works of the Expressionist movement are characterized by exceptional emotional intensity in their compositions.
 Architects achieved this effect through the use of:

 • Dynamic, sharp forms creating a dramatic effect